 Zona Martiska is a journey into the unexplored architecture of the greenhouse of Castello de la Mandria, one hour away from Torino.
 Three dancers and one sonar robot guide the audience to explore the space, generating a constantly changing soundscape.
 Technology is an investigative tool in the service of performers, hyper-human machines that give life to music and dance in a single gesture.
 The performers lead the audience through a hybrid choreography in a space that was a former breeding ground for superior female horses and an unfinished greenhouse project.
 Zona Martiska is a world in a bubble where reality and fiction mix, while the body gets deconstructed in the architectural heritage.
 The space becomes resistant and a landscape of power unravels.
 In Zona Martiska natural forces and human actions clash.

 Zona Martiska is freely inspired by the film “Stalker”, directed by Andrei Tarkovsky.
 The public becomes an active part of the piece and the piece itself reacts depending on how visitors decide to explore the space.
-The technological system enables a communication between the space and the inhabitants, reacting to their movements to create a unique soundscape.
-Through a seamless technological interaction, the users are engaged in the co-creation of a site specific transmedia piece.
+The technological system enables the communication between the space and the inhabitants, reacting to their movements to create a unique soundscape.
+Through a seamless technological interaction, the users are engaged in the co-creation of a site-specific transmedia piece.

 The Zone is a very complicated system of traps, and they’re all deadly.
 I don’t know what’s going on here in the absence of people, but the moment someone shows up, everything comes into motion… That’s the Zone.
 It may even seem capricious, but it is what we’ve made it with our condition.
 Everything that’s going on here depends not on the Zone, but on us!